Cov-ComSec/Cov-ComSec.github.io/content/posts/2021_reverse_engineering/index.md

 0x000055555555525a <+245>:	test   eax,eax
 ```

 So let's set a breakpoint there, we know the value should be in `rsi`.
+We can use `x` to see what value is in an address or register, we can reference registers by prepending the register name with `$`.
+We can tell GDB which data type we want to view the data as by using a character after a `/`.
+So we can print a string at a specific address `x/s`.

 ```
 b *main+240